jalba69/Staxrip_Stuff/Gif_with_Gifski/README.md

 # Gif_with_Gifski.ps1
-A Powershell script to use inside [StaxRip](https://github.com/staxrip/staxrip) to create high quality gif's with [Gifski](https://github.com/ImageOptim/gifski)
+A Powershell script to use inside [StaxRip](https://github.com/staxrip/staxrip) for creating high quality gif's with [Gifski](https://github.com/ImageOptim/gifski)

 * _Only tested while using avisynth inside Staxrip, really not sure if it will work with VapourSynth, not installed on my system, if it works let me know ;)_